Sangdol/free-and-slow-google-translate-api/README.md

 Query strings

-* from - (Optional)[Language code](https://developers.google.com/translate/v2/using_rest#language-params) of text to translate.
+* from - (Optional) [Language code](https://developers.google.com/translate/v2/using_rest#language-params) of text to translate.
 If this parameter is not provided, it will be detected.
 * to - Language code of target language
 * text(or text[] when you request multiple texts) - text to translate.
 Up to 255 texts
-* callback - callback function name for [JSONP](http://en.wikipedia.org/wiki/JSONP)
+* callback - (Optional) callback function name for [JSONP](http://en.wikipedia.org/wiki/JSONP)

 ## What is this for?